Stanko/Stanko.github.io/_posts/2017-03-05-talks-i-like.md

 ### Wat <br><small>Gary Bernhardt, 2012</small>

 The talk I shared too many times.
-Gary talks about weird stuff in the Ruby and JavaScript.
+Gary talks about weird stuff in Ruby and JavaScript.
 It is witty and educational at the same time.
 I guarantee it will make you laugh.
 Only four minutes long, give it a try.